HarrisonAllen/pebble-gbc-graphics/README.md

 The background layer consists of a 32 tile by 32 tile tilemap.
 The background layer itself doesn't move, but rather a viewport above the tilemap is moved via a scroll x and a scroll y.
 By default, this viewport is the size of the watch you are using.
 It can be adjusted to any size and position you want to use.

-You may notice that the scorebar isn't included in the viewport.
+You may notice that the score bar isn't included in the viewport.
 We'll get into how the viewport can be moved mid-frame later.

 ### The Window Layer